 - Travelling to Tignes: The most common methods of getting from Geneva Airport to Tignes are by transfer bus or hire car.

 - Railway Station: The CFF Airport Railway Station can be accessed from Check-In and Arrivals.
 From here there are regular trains running to the central station of Geneve-Cornavin, from here you can connect to French and Swiss rail networks; the journey takes around 6 minutes.
+Find out more about trains here.

 - Airlines: A range of international airlines such as easyJet, British Airways, Swiss and Air France fly in and out of Geneva daily.You'll find a full list of Airlines that fly from Geneva on the official site.
+Or use our flight finder here.

 Services & Facilities: